ThoughtWorks-SEA/developer-training/docs/backend/mongodb-basics.md

 In MongoDB, we use a document (object literal in JavaScript) as a matcher.
 The relevant fields have to match but additional fields are allowed but ignored.

 Specifying the value directly checks for equality.
-The special `\$gt` key indicates the greater-than condition.
-The **AND** condition is indicated by the comma ",".
+The special `$gt` key indicates the greater-than condition.
+The **AND** condition is indicated by the comma `,`.

 ```js
 db.posts.find({ tags: "politics", vote_count: { $gt: 10 } });
 ```

-The SQL query relies on a strictly normalized model, where posts and tags are stored in distinct tables, whereas the MongoDB query assumes that tags are stored within each post document.
+The SQL query relies on a strictly normalized model, where posts and tags are stored in distinct tables, whereas the MongoDB query assumes that tags are stored within each 'Post' document.

 ### Indexing